queryverse/ExcelReaders.jl/README.md

 data = readxlsheet("Filename.xlsx", "Sheet1")
 ````

 This will read all content on Sheet1 in the file Filename.xlsx.
-Eventual blank rows and columns at the top and left are skipped. ``readxlsheet`` takes a number of optional arguments:
+Eventual blank rows and columns at the top and left are skipped. ``readxlsheet`` takes a number of optional keyword arguments:

 - ``skipstartrows`` accepts either ``:blanks`` (default) or a positive integer.
 With ``:blank`` any empty initial rows are skipped.
 An integer skips as many rows as specified.
 - ``skipstartcols`` accepts either ``:blanks`` (default) or a positive integer.
 With ``:blank`` any empty initial columns are skipped.
 An integer skips as many columns as specified.